Medically reviewed by Drugs.com. Last updated on Mar 3, 2021.

 - Mononucleosis (”mono”)—Should not be used in patients with this condition.

 A nurse or other trained health professional will give you this medicine in a hospital.
-This medicine is given as a shot into one of your muscles or through a needle placed in one of your veins.
+This medicine is given as a shot into a muscle or a vein.

-Your doctor will check your progress closely while you are receiving this medicine.
-This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
+Your doctor will check you closely while you are receiving this medicine.
+This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.
+Blood tests may be needed to check for unwanted effects.

-This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
-Call your doctor right away if you have itching; hives; hoarseness; shortness of breath; trouble breathing; trouble swallowing; or any swelling of your hands, face, or mouth after you receive this medicine.
+This medicine may cause serious allergic reactions, including anaphylaxis or certain skin conditions (eg, acute generalized exanthematous pustulosis, Stevens-Johnson syndrome).
+These reactions can be life-threatening and require immediate medical attention.
+Call your doctor right away if you have a rash, itching, blistering, peeling, or loosening of the skin, fever or chills, trouble breathing or swallowing, or any swelling of your hands, face, mouth, or throat while you are using this medicine.

 Ampicillin and sulbactam combination may cause diarrhea, and in some cases it can be severe.
+It may occur 2 months or more after you stop using this medicine.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 Diarrhea medicines may make the diarrhea worse or make it last longer.
 If you have any questions about this or if mild diarrhea continues or gets worse, check with your doctor.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.